People

 Heike Lotze

-Professor, Canada Research Chair in Marine Renewable Resources (2006-2016)
+Distinguished Research Professor, Canada Research Chair in Marine Renewable Resources (2006-2016)

 My research is shaped by a strong interest in past, present and potential future human impacts on marine species and ecosystems.
 Human activities such as fishing and hunting, habitat alteration, and nutrient loading have influenced marine ecosystems for millennia, but strongly accelerated over time and expanded from the coasts to the open ocean.
 My work aims to reconstruct the long-term history of human-induced changes and understand their causes and consequences for the structure and functioning of marine ecosystems today and in the future.